It's a Trip

 Sep 10, 2017 7:32 am

-Good luck Don,
+Good luck, Don,

-Don't forget it's major surgery again and overdo it because you feel like you should be "normal".
+Don't forget it's major surgery again and don't overdo it because you feel like you should be "normal".

-I am just now STARTING to do things again and it's been 15 months!
+I am just now starting to do things again and it's been 15 months!

-It's easy to say so make sure you DO: take it easy!
+It's easy to say, so make sure you do: take it easy!
 Give yourself time.

 Charlotte